tanguy-martin/starwars-opening/README.md

 * On Firefox 14 and below, the crawling text is flickering.
 There is a workaround but I prefer to leave it as it is for now at least.
 * On Opera 12.01, the perspective is not applied to the crawling text.
 And it doesn't scroll at all.
 * On browser that don't support at all either the html5 audio or the css3 transforms/animations
+* Haven't tested it on mobiles but I'm pretty sure It won't work

 ## Resources used
 * MDN Documentation on CSS animations: https://developer.mozilla.org/en-US/docs/CSS/CSS_animations